 - You must not have been convicted of a felony, a significant misdemeanor, or three or more misdemeanors, and must not otherwise pose a threat to national security or public safety.

 ■ I am interested in applying to renew my DACA.
 Does it matter when my DACA expires or expired?

-USCIS has reopened the application process for anyone whose DACA has expired.
+USCIS has reopened the DACA renewal application process for anyone whose DACA has expired.
 However, the process for applying is different if your DACA expired before September 5, 2016.
-If your DACA expired before September 5, 2016, you can request to renew your DACA but you must fill out the application as if you were applying for the first time.
-If you had DACA and your DACA issuance was cut short by the U.S. Department of Homeland Security (DHS) (i.e., if DHS terminated your DACA), you can obtain DACA again by filling out a DACA application as if you were applying for the first time.
+If your DACA expired before September 5, 2016, you can request to renew your DACA, but you must fill out the application as if you were applying for the first time.
+And you must submit evidence showing that you meet each DACA eligibility guideline.

-When the announcement that DACA was being terminated was made, USCIS imposed the limitation that only people whose DACA expiration dates fell between September 5, 2017, and March 5, 2018, would be allowed to reapply, but that rule does not apply to the process announced on Jan.
-13.
+When the announcement that DACA was being terminated was made, USCIS imposed the limitation that only people whose DACA expiration dates fell between September 5, 2017, and March 5, 2018, would be allowed to reapply, but that rule does not apply to the process announced on January 13, 2018.

 ■ When should I apply to renew my DACA?

 To prepare to apply to renew your DACA:

-- It’s important that the information in the renewal request be consistent with the information provided in your initial application and any past renewal applications.
+• It’s important that the information in the renewal request be consistent with the information provided in your initial application and any past renewal applications.
 Therefore, we recommend that when preparing your renewal application now, you refer to a copy of your initial and renewal DACA applications, if that’s possible.
 You should also make a copy of the current renewal application before you submit it.

 • If you have received legal citations, been arrested, or been criminally charged or convicted since initially receiving DACA, you must gather evidence of these contacts with law enforcement or the courts.
 We highly recommend speaking to an attorney or a BIA (Board of Immigration Appeals)–accredited representative prior to applying, because given changes in who is considered an “immigration enforcement priority,” the risks associated with applying may be different if you have had interactions with law enforcement.

 ■ How do I apply to renew my DACA?

 If your DACA expired before September 5, 2016, you can request to renew your DACA, but you must fill out the application as if applying for the first time.
 If you had DACA and your grant of DACA was cut short by DHS (i.e., DHS terminated your DACA), you can apply to renew your DACA, but you have to complete the DACA application as if you were applying for the first time.
 Make sure to follow all the instructions for initial applicants on Form I-821D, Consideration of Deferred Action for Childhood Arrivals, and to submit evidence demonstrating that you meet each DACA eligibility guideline.
 Information about the requirements and process for submitting a first-time application is available at www.nilc.org/faqdeferredactionyouth/.
 When you fill out Part 1 of the Form I-821D, be sure to include the date your DACA expired.
 As part of your application, you also must complete and submit Form I-765, Application for Employment Authorization; and Form I-765WS Worksheet.
 (The I-765 forms are available from https://www.uscis.gov/i-765.)

 If your DACA expired on or after September 5, 2016, you may submit a DACA renewal application.
 To file a renewal application, you must fill out and submit these forms: Form I‑821D, Consideration of Deferred Action for Childhood Arrivals; Form I-765, Application for Employment Authorization; and Form I-765WS Worksheet.
-NOTE: You want to use the latest edition of each form to avoid any delays in the processing of your application.
+NOTE: You should use the latest edition of each form to avoid any delays in the processing of your application.
 To make sure that you’re using the latest edition of each form, look for the following in the bottom left corner of each page of the respective form:

 - Form I-821D 01/09/17 Y

-- Form I-765 07/17/17 N
+- Form I-765 05/31/18

-- Form I-765WS 07/17/17 N
+- Form I-765WS 05/31/18

 USCIS requires that you send a copy of the front and back of your last employment authorization document, as well as two passport-type photographs taken within 30 days of filing your renewal application.